ModelingSimulation/TeachingWriting2020/schedule.md

 See the [Resources Page](resources.md) for links to the references.

+Hand in writing homework by email to mch328+homework at nyu.

 ## January 29th
 * Course Overview: introductions, logistics and goals
 * Examples of bad writing and better witing